witcher112/electron-app-universal-protocol-client/README.md

 Unified and simplified API for Electron application's protocol handlers ("deep links").

 Features:
-- support for all platforms (Windows, macOS nad Linux)
+- support for all platforms (Windows, macOS and Linux)
 - development mode
 - capturing start-up request (if application was not running and protocol request caused it to be started)